 Step 4: Once the Photos app is uninstalled, open the Windows Store app, type Microsoft Photos in the search box, click on Photos app to open its page, and then click Free button to install the Photos app.
 Simple as that!

-Our how-to reinstall Groove Music app in Windows 10 guide might also interest you.
+Our how to reinstall Solitaire Collection in Windows 10 guide might also interest you.